Generic award image.

 Delivering Value Award

-Greater Manchester Mental Health NHS Foundation Trust
+Greater Manchester Mental Health NHS Foundation Trust and Pennine Care NHS.

 Care Close, Care Smarter: improved patient flow across mental health services by redesigning pathways, reducing delays and ensuring people receive the right care in the right place.